 It was a mixed second quarter for W.W.
 Grainger Inc., as the prominent, ecommerce-focused distributor of maintenance, repair and operations products reported a 1.9% drop in net sales along with a “significant” gain in U.S. market share on strong sales of pandemic-driven products like personal protection equipment.

 “We gained significant share in a down market, fueled by elevated levels of pandemic product sales and improving trends in non-pandemic product sales throughout the quarter,” CEO D.G.
 Macpherson said today.
 “On the cost side, we achieved significant leverage and generated over $75 million of sequential cost reductions contributing to strong operating cash flow and allowing continued investment in the business.”

 Sales increase at Zoro.com and MonotaRO.com

-But as sales of PPE and other pandemic-related products increased 71% year over year in the second quarter ended June 30, sales of non-pandemic MRO equipment and supplies that companies use to maintain and operate their businesses fell by a relatively 17% before improving in July, Grainger said.
+But as sales of PPE and other pandemic-related products increased 71% year over year in the second quarter ended June 30, sales of non-pandemic MRO equipment and supplies that companies use to maintain and operate their businesses fell by 17% before improving in July, Grainger said.
 And with the profit margins on many of its pandemic-related products lower than non-pandemic-related industrial supplies, Grainger posted a 9% drop in gross profit.